-- In the Name field, enter a human-readable name for the endpoint. - In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
-The Apache Common Log format string appears in this field by default.
+- In the Log format field, optionally enter an Apache-style string or VCL variables to use for log formatting.
 Our discussion of format strings provides more information. - In the Timestamp format field, optionally enter a timestamp format for log files.
-The default is an string.
-Our guide on changing where log files are written provides more information. - In the Bucket name field, type the name of the Wasabi Hot Cloud Storage bucket in which to store the logs. - In the Access key field, type the access key associated with the Wasabi account.
-See Wasabi's Access Key Guide for more information. - In the Secret key field, type the secret key associated with the Wasabi account.
-See Wasabi's Access Key Guide for more information.

-- In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
+The default is an strftime compatible string.
+Our guide on changing where log files are written provides more information. - In the Bucket name field, enter the name of the Wasabi Hot Cloud Storage bucket in which to store the logs. - In the Access method area, select User Credentials. - In the Access key field, enter the access key associated with the Wasabi account.
+See Wasabi's Access Key Guide for more information. - In the Secret key field, enter the secret key associated with the Wasabi account.
+See Wasabi's Access Key Guide for more information. - In the Period field, optionally enter an interval (in seconds) to control how frequently your log files are rotated.
 This value defaults to 3600 seconds. - 4.
 Click the Advanced options link of the Create a new S3 endpoint page.